 EEAT + SEARCH-DRIVEN

-Rigid PCBs are solid and inflexible, providing strong mechanical support, while flexible PCBs are designed to bend or fold.
-Rigid PCBs are preferred when stability, durability, and cost efficiency are priorities.
+Rigid printed circuit boards are solid and inflexible, providing strong mechanical support, while flexible PCBs are designed to bend or fold.
+Rigid printed circuit boards are preferred when stability, durability, and cost efficiency are priorities.

-Rigid PCBs can range from single-layer designs to complex multilayer constructions with up to 40 layers, depending on electrical and mechanical requirements.
+Rigid printed circuit boards can range from single-layer designs to complex multilayer constructions with up to 40 layers, depending on electrical and mechanical requirements.

-Rigid PCBs are widely used in consumer electronics, automotive systems, industrial controls, medical devices, telecommunications, and aerospace applications.
+Rigid printed circuit boards are widely used in consumer electronics, automotive systems, industrial controls, medical devices, telecommunications, and aerospace applications.

 Material selection depends on factors such as operating temperature, signal speed, mechanical stress, and regulatory requirements.
-A qualified rigid PCB manufacturer can help evaluate these factors during the design phase.
+A qualified rigid printed circuit board manufacturer can help evaluate these factors during the design phase.